Tips On Creating A Dog-Friendly Garden

 Trails and pathways are great ways for dogs to explore.
 Create paths from flagstone, small pebbles, stepping stones or even ground cover to provide flower-free zones for your dog.
 Stepables has an amazing line of ground cover specifically designed to withstand foot traffic.

 Garden accents add visual interest, as well as nuisance management in a dog-friendly garden.
 Sculptures, tree stumps, boulders and logs can be natural marking posts.
 Container gardening elevates flowers and vegetables, creating pee-free plants while providing easy and chemical-free weed control.

 No garden paradise is complete without a cool drink and favorite napping spot, even for the pooch.
-Shade, an elevated water bowl and outdoor dog bed or outdoor rug/mat are essential.
+Shade, an elevated water bowl and outdoor dog bed are essential.